A novel two-point gradient method for Regularization of inverse problems in Banach spaces: Introduction

 In this paper, we use the general uniformly convex penalty term $\varphi$ to propose a variant of the two point gradient method \autoref{(1.7)} by incorporating the iteratively regularized Landweber iteration scheme \autoref{(1.4)} with an extrapolation step.
 The proposed method takes the form with suitably chosen combination parameters $\lambda_k^{\delta}$, step sizes $\upsilon_k^{\delta}$ and $\{\alpha_k\}\in [0,1]$.
 Further, we also incorporate a discrepancy principle to terminate the iteration and the approximate solution $u_k^{\delta}$ will be calculated by solving the following problem: Observe that \autoref{(1.8)} with $\{\alpha_k\}=\{0\}$ becomes method of the form \autoref{(1.7)}.
 In the case of Hilbert spaces $U$ and $V$ with $\{\alpha_k\}=\{0\}$ and $\varphi(z)=\|z\|^2/2$, \autoref{(1.8)} is nothing but the two-point gradient method introduced in \cite{Hub}.
 Unlike \cite{Hub}, the method \autoref{(1.8)} is not only suitable for inverse problems in Banach spaces, but also permits to use total variation like functions as well as $L^1$ functionals.
 However, due to non-Hilbertian structures of $U$ and $V$ and non-smoothness of $\varphi$, we need to incorporate various geometrical properties of Banach spaces and tools from convex analysis to study the convergence analysis.

 In order to study the convergence analysis of our method \autoref{(1.8)}, we need to employ certain conditions on the combination parameters $\lambda_k^{\delta}$ and the step sizes $\upsilon_k^{\delta}$.
 We adapt the discrete backtracking search (DBTS) algorithm considered in \cite{Hub, Zhong} to find the non-trivial combination parameters for our method.
-In our analsis, we incorporate standard assumptions such as tangential condition \cite{Hanke}, conditional Lipschitz stability of the inverse problem \cite{Hoop1, Hoop2}, boundedness of the approximation of Fr\'echet derivative etc.
+In our analysis, we incorporate standard assumptions such as tangential cone condition \cite{Hanke}, conditional Lipschitz stability of the inverse problem \cite{Hoop1, Hoop2}, boundedness of the approximation of Fr\'echet derivative etc.

-It is worth to mention that on taking $\lambda_k^{\delta}=0$ in \autoref{(1.8)}, the method becomes a novel variant of the two-point gradient method based on iteratively regularized Landweber iteration method.
+It is worth to mention that on taking $\lambda_k^{\delta}\neq 0$ in \autoref{(1.8)}, the method becomes a novel variant of the two-point gradient method based on iteratively regularized Landweber iteration method.
 Therefore, our contribution in this paper is twofold.
 We discuss the convergence analysis of our novel scheme \autoref{(1.8)} based on iteratively regularized Landweber iteration method together with an extrapolation step.
 Complementary, we also get the convergence analysis of the following variant of iteratively regularized Landweber iteration method which is not discussed in the literature yet:

 The paper is organized in the following manner.
 In Section $2$, some preliminaries from convex analysis are given.
 In Section $3$, we exhibit our novel two-point gradient method with a general uniformly convex penalty term together with its detailed convergence analysis.
-Section $4$ includes the discussion on the choices of combination parameters.
-In particular, we discuss the modified DBTS algorithm in this section.
-Section $5$ comprises discussion on a severe ill-posed problem on which our novel method is applicable.
+The section $4$ includes the discussion on the choices of combination parameters.
+In particular, we discuss the modified DBTS algorithm in this section. { We also compare our method with the method of \cite{Zhong} in this section}.
+The Section $5$ comprises discussion on a severe ill-posed problem on which our novel method is applicable.
 Finally in Section $6$, we conclude the paper.